Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Xingcai is able to bypass even thick walls very quickly by using either her ground or air special.
 Musou and C5 also work for medium-thick walls, although both of these options are slower.

-She becomes unable to infinite jump effectively while angled because the forward movement in her air special makes her lose all her height.
+As a side note, she becomes unable to infinite jump effectively while angled because the forward movement in her air special makes her lose all her height.

 ### Good speed movement

 Her ground special makes her ride around on her shield.
 This movement benefits from Agility and can be sped up with jump cancelling.
 With Agility 10, this should correspond to around 205 or 210 speed, and as such, it can obsolete a horse.
 The worst part is that it costs a lot of musou to move around like this.

 Repeatedly doing her air special is also a speed movement tactic, although overall this is slightly slower than using the ground special.
+Might be useful to re-time this.

 ### Other notes

-She can technically hit a short range through walls using her air special (and maybe musou?) but the range is so short that it's unlikely to help.
+She can hit a short range through walls using her air special (and maybe musou?) but the range is so short that it's unlikely to help.

 The downsmash of her air charge attack has one of the fastest falling speeds in the game.
 Knowing this might be useful in the rare circumstance where it's necessary to descend quickly.